curi/websites/_posts/2017-01-01-non-consumption-of-philosophy.md

 <b class="john">John:</b> This is all so stressful.
 Give me a break.
 I'll think it over.
 Maybe we'll talk about it again later.

 [Three years later, John hadn't talked about it again.]

+---

+If you're interested in how to learn philosophy, unlike John, read the [Learning Philosophy](/learning-philosophy) article.